 };

-/* This configures when this module will NOT be active.
+/* This configures when the rate limit (new-users) will

 * - The reputation module has been running for less than